splunk/observability-workshop/docs/dashboards/signalflow.md

 # SignalFlow

-Let's take a look at **SignalFlow** - the analytics language of SignalFx that can be used to setup monitoring as code.
+Let's take a look at **SignalFlow** - the analytics language of Observability Cloud that can be used to setup monitoring as code.

 Click on **View SignalFlow**.